mrtelisa/RDC_exercises/README.md

 ## Second exercise session
 ### es4
-In **ex4_OL** there is implemented the Newton Euler recursive method to control the 2R robot movement, while in the file **ex4_CL** the system indtroduces a PD controller on position and velocity.
+In **ex4_OL** there is implemented the Newton Euler recursive method to control the 2R robot movement, while in the file **ex4_CL** the system introduces a PD controller on position and velocity.

+## Third exercise session
+### es5
+In **es5_PD_GC** the movement of the 2R robot is computed using a PD controller + a block for compensating the gravity.
+In **es5_CT** is implemented the same exercise, but is used the Computed Torque method, that includes using 3 specific blocks for calculating A, B and C matrices.

+### es6
+This exercise required to implement the Computed Torque method using Newton - Euler algorithm.
+Turned out this is equal to the case of Newton - Euler with closed loop.